Professor by special appointmemt History

-Jan Teeuwisse is a Lecturer at the Leiden University Centre for the Arts in Society.
+Jan Teeuwisse is a Professor by special appointment at the Leiden University Centre for the Arts in Society.

 Fields of interest